Roboy/autonomous_driving_src/README.md

 # Automated Driving `/src/`
 `/src/` directory of `catkin_ws` for Roboys' automated driving project.
 It consists of a conglomeration of code enabling us to achieve our next goal of Roboy riding his rickshaw from the subway station to UTUM.
 This ranges from from sensor setup for environmental perception to mapping, navigation and finally control output.
+For more information, [visit Roboy.org](https://roboy.org).

 To build, follow the instructions below or create a Docker as described [here](https://github.com/Roboy/autonomous_driving/tree/devel/dockers).